HaydenPWoods/radio-stream-to-spotify/readme.md

 song title being returned by the stream metadata (the "now playing"), looks it up on Spotify, and then adds it to a playlist.

+BBC radio streams do the annoying thing of not reporting what song they're playing in the stream metadata - likely to get you to use BBC Sounds...
+Yet, they report the current song for the main stations through Twitter feeds like
+@BBCR1MusicBot (for now...).
+The latest tweet can be read from these feeds to get the last song played on the station.
+For this purpose, in the 'streams.txt' file (see 'Setting Up'), the name must begin with 'twitter' and the url set to the name of the user (e.g. "BBCR1MusicBot"), and the latest tweet can be read and added as a song to the Spotify playlist, if found.

+Twitter developer keys must be set in the twitter_handling.py file, regardless if you're using the Twitter functionality or not.
+Sorry!
+This may change in the future.

 This code will only work with streams that actually report the current song playing in the metadata, and it needs to be in a readable format.
 I have done much of the testing with Absolute Radio streams (UK), which do report the